 Consider the Part Geometries

-Speaking of rectangular parts: it may be better to slide them in certain cases such as when holes need to made along their entire length.
+It may be better to slide rectangular parts in certain cases such as when holes need to made along their entire length.
 One way to streamline this process is to use a couple of round pins installed on your table’s T-slots as stops for the work to slide against.
 Put them in parallel to the machine’s X-axis, making sure the part has a true edge along its entire length.
 This will help to maintain the squareness.

 Round parts, on the other hand, should be spun rather than slid.
 This allows the machine to access every feature into the machine’s work envelope.
 Each time the part is spun, there should be some overlap with the prior setup so features can be indicated to orient the machine to the part.
 You should mount some round stops on the table that will form a tangent to the circle.
 You can mount them on the inside or outside, whichever is more convenient.
 They’ll ensure that as the round part spins, the center stays put.